Laser Skin Resurfacing Overview

 Laser Skin Resurfacing Costs

-The national average surgeon/physician fee for laser skin resurfacing in 2013 was $2,157 for ablative resurfacing and $1,025 for non-ablative resurfacing, according to the American Society of Plastic Surgeons.
-This figure does not include other costs, such as a facilities charge or anesthesia.
+The national average surgeon/physician fee for Laser Skin Resurfacing in 2020 was $2,509 for ablative resurfacing and $1,445 for non-ablative resurfacing, according to the American Society of Plastic Surgeons.
+This figure does not include other costs, such as anesthesia, operating room facilities or other related expenses.
 You should be provided with complete information on costs and financing options at the initial consultation with your doctor.

 Laser Skin Resurfacing Consultation

-If you decide that you might benefit from laser skin resurfacing, the first step is to locate a qualified plastic surgeon and schedule a consultation.
-At the consultation, the doctor will perform a physical examination to evaluate the condition of your facial skin and take a complete medical history, including existing medical conditions, medications (prescription and non-prescription) and vitamins.
-Be sure to tell the surgeon if you have any allergies, have a history of fever blisters or cold sores or if you smoke.
+Prior to your laser skin resurfacing treatments, you will have a consultation to evaluate the condition of your facial skin and take a complete medical history, including existing medical conditions, medications (prescription and non-prescription) and vitamins.
+Be sure to tell your practitioner if you have any allergies, have a history of fever blisters or cold sores or if you smoke.
 Smoking decreases blood flow to the skin and slows the healing process.

-The surgeon should carefully listen to your goals for your appearance, fully answer all of your questions and explain the different options that are available.
-He or she may recommend laser skin resurfacing and/or an alternative skin resurfacing procedure such as chemical peel, dermabrasion or microdermabrasion.
-The surgeon should give you the full details of the recommended procedure, including the benefits, risks, costs and recovery time.
+Your practitioner should carefully listen to your goals for your appearance, fully answer all of your questions and explain the different options that are available.
+He or she may recommend Laser Skin Resurfacing and/or an alternative skin resurfacing procedure such as Chemical Peel, Dermabrasion or Microdermabrasion.
+The practitioner should give you the full details of the recommended procedure, including the benefits, risks, costs and recovery time.

 As the consultation concludes, you may wish to schedule your procedure, take some time to think or seek a second opinion.
-If you decide to proceed, your plastic surgeon will provide you with specific instructions on how to prepare for laser skin resurfacing.
+If you decide to proceed, your practitioner will provide you with specific instructions on how to prepare for Laser Skin Resurfacing.
 These instructions may include guidelines for pretreating the skin with a bleaching cream prior to the procedure.

 Laser Skin Resurfacing Recovery